yng-me/rcdf/README.md

 Key features include:

-Secure Data Handling: Functions for reading and writing encrypted Parquet files using AES and RSA encryption.
+- **Secure Data Handling**: Functions for reading and writing encrypted Parquet files using AES and RSA encryption.

-Metadata Management: Tools for handling and storing metadata in RCDF files, including automated key generation and decryption.
+- **Metadata Management**: Tools for handling and storing metadata in RCDF files, including automated key generation and decryption.

-Parquet Integration: Full integration with the arrow package to read and write Parquet files seamlessly.
+- **Parquet Integration**: Full integration with the `arrow` package to read and write Parquet files seamlessly.

-Cross-Platform Support: Compatible with Linux, macOS, and Windows environments.
+- **Cross-Platform Support**: Compatible with Linux, macOS, and Windows environments.

 ## Installation